Risk manager

 Responsibilities

-• make risk assessments, which involves analysing risks as well as identifying, describing and estimating the risks affecting the business
+- make risk assessments - analysing risks as well as identifying, describing and estimating the risks affecting the business

-• evaluate risk, which involves comparing estimated risks with criteria established by the organisation such as costs, legal requirements and environmental factors, and evaluate previous handling of risks
+- evaluate risk - comparing estimated risks with criteria established by the organisation such as costs, legal requirements and environmental factors, and evaluate previous handling of risks

-• report risk in an appropriate way for different audiences, for example, to the board of directors so they understand the most significant risks, to business heads to ensure they are aware of risks relevant to their parts of the business and to individuals to understand their accountability for individual risks
+- report risk appropriately according to the audience, for example, to the board of directors so they understand the most significant risks, to business heads to ensure they are aware of risks relevant to their parts of the business and to individuals to understand their accountability for individual risks

-• carry out processes such as purchasing insurance, implementing health and safety measures, and making business continuity plans to limit risks and prepare for if things go wrong
+- carry out processes - for example, you may need to purchase insurance, implement health and safety measures, and create business continuity plans to limit risks and prepare for problems

 Salary

-• Senior risk managers can earn in the region of £45,000 to £80,000, rising to in excess of this amount for those with substantial experience at director level.
+- Senior risk managers can earn in the region of £70,000 to £100,000.
+Those with substantial experience/at director level can earn more.

 Salaries vary widely depending on the sector, level of responsibility and location.
 The highest salaries are found in financial sectors and in London-based positions.